BorysSzk/jobmeup/README.md

 ## Build Prerequisites
 Job Me Up's build environment requires a couple of libraries in order to work, but before that make sure that you have downloaded and using:
-- Python 3.11.9 or newer from [here](https://www.python.org/downloads/).
+- Python 3.11.9 or newer from [here](https://www.python.org/downloads/);
-- Firefox browser, required for Selenium with geckodriver.
+- Firefox browser, required for Selenium with geckodriver;
-- Geckodriver, required for Selenium and Firefox (installation down below)
+- Geckodriver, required for Selenium and Firefox (installation down below).

 ## Installation
 Clone the repository to your computer with: